cpp-for-yourself/lectures-and-homeworks/homeworks/homework_4/homework.md

 Please make sure you've done the previous homework and that you're comfortable with all lectures since that homework until this one.
 The [Readme](../../readme.md) is a convenient way to check this.

 ### The expected project structure
-The project has to follow the template described in the [CMake](../../lectures/cmake.md) and [GoogleTest](../../lectures/googletest.md) lectures.
-Here is how it will look inside of the `homework_4` folder in your homework repository (that you can [create from this template](https://github.com/cpp-for-yourself/homeworks)).
+The project has to be implemented in the `homework_4` folder in your homework repository (that you can [create from this template](https://github.com/cpp-for-yourself/homeworks)).
+Otherwise automatic checking won't work.

+The project must follow the template described in the [CMake](../../lectures/cmake.md) and [GoogleTest](../../lectures/googletest.md) lectures.

+Here is how the structure of the project folder will look like:

 ```bash
 homework_4/